CoderOfPHCity/CoderOfPHCity/README.md

 on open source projects, hackertons and Code challenges.
 I realy enjoy learning and working with new technologies like solidity, React, GraphQL
 Foundry, as well as Typescript to create exciting projects.<p/>

-- 🔭 I’m currently working with React JS, Solidity, Typescript, ethers.js and Rust and using them to build fun, creative Web Project
+- 🔭 I’m currently working with React JS, Solidity, Typescript, ethers.js and Rust and using them to build fun, creative Web Project.

 - 🌱 I’m currently learning **more of Solidity, Javascript, Foundry, Rust, Ethers.js**